 All figures presented in this article are available in the Eurostat online database.
 All data used are collected under the relevant EU legal acts for individual transport modes (road transport, rail transport, inland waterways transport and maritime transport).

 Generally, the data cover all 28 EU Member States and the 2 EFTA countries Norway and Switzerland.

 However, please note the following for individual modes of transport:

 - Rail transport: Cyprus, Malta and Iceland have no railways, while Liechtenstein only has a 9.5 km railway line passing through it.

 - Inland waterways transport: 14 Member States are obliged to deliver data: Belgium, Bulgaria, the Czech Republic, Germany, France, Croatia, Luxembourg, Hungary, the Netherlands, Austria, Poland, Romania, Slovakia and the United Kingdom (reduced dataset).
-Italy, Lithuania and Finland provide a reduced dataset on a voluntary basis.
+Italy, Lithuania, Finland and Sweden provide a reduced dataset on a voluntary basis.

-- Maritime (sea) transport: the Czech Republic, Luxembourg, Hungary, Austria, Slovakia, Liechtenstein and Switzerland are landlocked countries and so have no maritime transport.
+- Maritime (sea) transport: Czechia, Luxembourg, Hungary, Austria, Slovakia and Switzerland are landlocked countries and so have no maritime transport.